michaelstaake/Pawpile/README.md

 If it works on other operating systems, cool, but supporting that is outside the scope of this project.
 Ensure the correct GPU drivers and necessary extras (e.g., NVIDIA Container Toolkit) for your hardware are installed.

+## If you have Windows, that's OK - Pawpile works in WSL!

 ### Docker

 Ensure Docker is installed and running in the system context and is using the correct runtimes for your hardware.